 Best music festivals in Florida this spring

-Sing along at Fort Lauderdale’s sixth annual Tortuga Music Festival, a three-day party featuring country, rock and roots favorites.
-Thousands pour onto Fort Lauderdale’s beachside to watch 2018 headliners Keith Urban, Snoop Dogg, Brothers Osborne and more.
+Sing along at Fort Lauderdale’s sixth annual Tortuga Music Festival, a sun-soaked, boozy three-day party featuring country, rock and roots favorites.
+Thousands pour onto Fort Lauderdale’s beachside to watch 2019 headliners Jason Aldean, Kenny Chesney, Thomas Rhett, Sheryl Crow and more.
 The festival benefits the Rock the Ocean Foundation, which works to increase public awareness about issues impacting the world’s oceans.
-Fort Lauderdale Beach Park, 1100 Seabreeze Blvd, Fort Lauderdale.
+1100 Seabreeze Blvd, Fort Lauderdale.

-If the name didn’t give it away, Welcome to Rockville promises two days of heavy-duty, fling-your-hair-back rock.
-But “rock” at this Jacksonville fest comes in many forms.
-This year, some absolute legends arrive, spanning different eras and tastes of rock history: Foo Fighters, Ozzy Osbourne, Queens of the Stone Age, Billy Idol and many more to ensure you leave with a sore neck.
-Metropolitan Park, 1410 Gator Bowl Blvd, Jacksonville, FL.
+If the name didn’t give it away, Welcome to Rockville promises two days of heavy-duty, fling-your-hair-back rock and roll.
+But the rock at this Jacksonville fest comes in many forms.
+This year, they’re bringing some absolute legends, spanning different eras and tastes of rock history: Korn, Rob Zombie, Tool, Incubus and many more acts that’ll leave you with a sore neck.
+1410 Gator Bowl Blvd, Jacksonville.

 This is Tampa's answer to Ultra Music Festival.
 Expect EDM madness, pounds of glitter and all the raving madness one sees at major EDM fests.
-Though the lineup hasn't been announced yet, you can assume it'll include most of the major EDM DJs working today.
-Raymond James Stadium, 4201 N Dale Mabry Hwy, Tampa, FL.
+Just a few of the names spinning in 2019: Skrillex, 12th Planet, Alison Wonderland and more.
+4201 N Dale Mabry Hwy, Tampa.